 In Japan, you’re an egg with eyes (tamago gata no kao).
 In Spain, a lump of sugar (terron de azucar).
 In Russia you’re a little dove (golubushka), in Thailand a little elephant (chang noi), in Italy a little microbe (microbino mio), and in Flanders/Belgium a little round thing (mijn bolleke).¹

 Every culture has their favourite terms of endearment and, as it turns out, Canada is no exception.
 In fact, our latest survey has uncovered the top pet names in the country.

 Be my Baby: Canada’s favourite terms of endearment

 When you’re in a relationship, how do you refer to your partner?
 If you’re Canadian, chances are the answer is Babe – our new study of 400 Canadians aged 18-55 revealed that Babe (or Baby) is the nation’s favourite term of endearment.

 That said, if the apple of your eye is female, then she might prefer to be called Sweetheart: the survey revealed that this is the favourite pet name of Canadian women, closely followed by Babe, then Honey.
 Beautiful and Love round out the women’s top five.

-Men's top five terms of endearment are quite similar: they voted Honey as their nickname of choice, followed by Handsome, Babe, Sweetheart, and, lastly, Sexy.
+Men’s top five cute nicknames are quite similar: they voted Honey as their top term of endearment, followed by Handsome, Babe, Sweetheart, and, lastly, Sexy.

 Step back, Snookums: Canada’s most hated nicknames